-- (5) Distance along existing route; - (6) Voltage (design rating); - (7) Any associated new electric generating unit or units; - (8) Type of construction (described in detail); - (9) Construction schedule, including start date and scheduled completion date; and - (10) Impact on system stability and reliability. - (h) Each application for a certificate for an energy facility shall include the following: - (1) A detailed description of the type and size of each major part of the proposed facility; - (2) Identification of the applicant's preferred location and any alternative locations it considers available for the site of each major part of the proposed facility; - (3) A detailed description of the applicant's financial, technical and managerial capability to construct and operate the proposed facility, as follows: - a.
-Financial information shall include: - 1.
-A description of the applicant's experience financing other energy facilities; - 2.
-A description of the corporate structure of the applicant, including a chart showing the direct and indirect ownership of the applicant; - 3.
-A description of the source of funds for the construction and operation of the proposed facility; - 4.
-An explanation of how the applicant's financing plan compares with financing plans employed for other energy facilities, including any increased risks or costs associated with the applicant's financing plan; and - 5.
-Current and pro forma statements of assets and liabilities of the applicant; - b.
-Technical information shall include: - 1.
-A description of the applicant's qualifications and experience in constructing and operating energy facilities, including projects similar to the proposed facility; and - A description of the experience and qualifications of any contractors or consultants engaged or to be engaged by the applicant to provide technical support for the construction and operation of the proposed facility, if known at the time; - c.
-Managerial information shall include:
+Site 301.04 Financial, Technical and Managerial Capability.
+Each application shall include a detailed description of the applicant's financial, technical and managerial capability to construct and operate the proposed facility, as follows:

+- (a) Financial information shall include: - (1) A description of the applicant's experience financing other energy facilities; - (2) A description of the corporate structure of the applicant, including a chart showing the direct and indirect ownership of the applicant; - (3) A description of the source of funds for the construction and operation of the proposed facility; - (4) An explanation of how the applicant's financing plan compares with financing plans it has employed for other energy facilities, including any increased risks or costs associated with the applicant's financing plan; and - (5) Current and pro forma statements of assets and liabilities of the applicant. - (b) Technical information shall include: - (1) A description of the applicant's qualifications and experience in constructing and operating energy facilities, including projects similar to the proposed facility; and - (2) A description of the experience and qualifications of any contractors or consultants engaged or to be engaged by the applicant to provide technical support for the construction and operation of the proposed facility, if known at the time. - (c) Managerial information shall include: - (1) A description of the applicant's management structure for the construction and operation of the proposed facility, including an organizational chart for the applicant; - (2) A description of the qualifications of the applicant and its executive personnel to manage the construction and operation of the proposed facility; and - (3) To the extent the applicant plans to rely on contractors or consultants for the construction and operation of the proposed facility, a description of the experience and qualifications of the contractors and consultants, if known at the time.